Residential Life Policies, Procedures and Expectations

 D. The College cannot assume responsibility for any loss or damage to personal property of a student.
 During summer vacations, no articles may be stored in student rooms.
 The College does not assume responsibility for articles stored elsewhere on campus.
 Students are encouraged to secure liability/theft insurance through their own family coverage and/or purchase supplemental insurance.

 E. When a student vacates his/her room, or withdraws from housing and/or the College the apartment/room key must be turned in to the RD.
 For security reasons a vacating student will be charged for a new lock if all keys are not accounted for.
-All personal belongings must be removed from the room/ apartment within 24 hours of vacating the room, or withdrawing from housing/ College.
 Any unclaimed items may be donated to charity.

 F. When a student is locked out of his/her room; the following procedures should be followed: